risto-trajanov/TextSumAPI/README.md

 * [Setup](#setup)

 ## General info
+Risto Trajanov 171523
-School project for web development.
+School project for web development(FINKI).
 Text summarization on web pages using their urls as input and giving the summary as output.

 ## Technologies